-Moving On may make an immediate decision to temporarily suspend an individual accused of harming a child or adult at risk pending further inquiries in line with Staff Disciplinary Procedures.
+Moving On may make an immediate decision to temporarily suspend an individual accused of harming a young person or adult at risk pending further inquiries in line with Staff Disciplinary Procedures.
 If the allegation is against the DCPP the matter should be reported directly to the Chair of the Board of Trustees.
 The LADO and Commissioners would need to be informed.

-12. Photography and child abuse imagery
+12. Photography and young person abuse imagery

-There is increasing evidence that some people have used children and young people's activities and events, as an opportunity to take inappropriate photographs or video footage of children and young people.
+There is increasing evidence that some people have used young person and young people's activities and events, as an opportunity to take inappropriate photographs or video footage of young person and young people.

 Trustees, core staff, Bank staff, staff on placement or temporary contracts and volunteers should be vigilant at all times.
-Any person using cameras or videos within Moving On services and at events or activities which involve children and young people should be approached and asked to complete a Consent Form for the use of Cameras and other Image Recorders.
+Any person using cameras or videos within Moving On services and at events or activities which involve young person and young people should be approached and asked to complete a Consent Form for the use of Cameras and other Image Recorders.